DeepLearningDTU/02456-deep-learning/README.md

 This repository contains the exercises and supplementary material for course [02456 deep learning](http://kurser.dtu.dk/course/02456).

 ## Installation
-All exercises are written in Python programming language and formatted into Jupyter Notebooks.
+All exercises are written in the Python programming language and formatted into Jupyter Notebooks.
 In order to run the exercises you must satisfy the below requirements:

 **1. Python 3.5**